quinix45/PSYC-7804-Regression-Lab-Slides/Slides Files/Lab-2.knit.md

 ## Correlation

-Correlation, usually denoted with $r$, measures the strength of linear association between two variables that ranges between $-1$ and $1$.
+Correlation, usually denoted with $r$, measures the strength of linear association between two variables (always ranges between $-1$ and $1$).

 :::: {.columns}